markhun/2024W-PCS/README.md

 ### 7. Inspect results

 Each experiment will write two text files.
-A file containing the measurement results in CSV format and a file containing the logging output of the run.
-Both files will contain the date and time of the run within their respective file names.
+A file containing the measurement results in CSV format and a file containing the logging output of the run as a simple text file.
+Both files will contain the date and time of the run within their respective file names:

+- `data_$(RUN_DATETIME)`
+- `output_$(RUN_DATETIME).txt`